What is the personal savings allowance?

 How does the Personal Savings Allowance affect me?

-Your tax bracket Personal Savings Allowance
+Your income tax band Personal Savings Allowance

 Basic rate (20%) Up to £1,000